guillermoscript/repo-assistant/README.md

 - [x] Label duplicate issues
 - [x] Work across repositories
 - [x] Add labels to opened issues without labels, and a brief description on why it was labeled
-- [ ] Add labels to opened issues with labels (Not sure if this is necessary)
-- [ ] Add labels to closed issues (Not sure if this is necessary)
 - [ ] Deploy to server

 Those are the main features that I can think of right now.
 If you have any other ideas, feel free to open an issue or submit a pull request!